Sinakhx/use-zustand-store/README.md

 it can be used for creating local (component scoped) stores using Zustand.
 So that:
 - you won't need to worry about garbage collecting your store on page components' unmount lifecycle.
 - you can get rid of using multiple selectors to acces different parts of the store (as it's using [react-tracked](https://github.com/dai-shi/react-tracked) under the hood)
-- you avoid making your codebase weired with currying, Providers, mind-boggling type annotations, etc.
+- you avoid making your codebase weird with currying, Providers, mind-boggling type annotations, etc.

 ## Installation
 ```bash